Localization for Almost-Periodic Operators with Power-law Long-range Hopping: A Nash-Moser Iteration Type Reducibility Approach: Abstract

 \section{Abstract}

-In this paper we develop a Nash-Moser type iteration approach to prove (inverse) power-law localization for some $d$-dimensional discrete almost-periodic operators with polynomial long-range hopping.
+In this paper we develop a Nash-Moser iteration type reducibility approach to prove the (inverse) localization for some $d$-dimensional discrete almost-periodic operators with power-law long-range hopping.
 We also provide a quantitative lower bound on the regularity of the hopping.
-As an application, some results of \cite{Sar82, Pos83, Cra83, BLS83} are generalized to the polynomial hopping case.
+As an application, some results of \cite{Sar82, Pos83, Cra83, BLS83} are generalized to the power-law hopping case.